swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

     $ git log
     $ git checkout COMMITID

-If we look at `journal.txt` we'll see it's our very first version.
+If we look at `template.html` we'll see it's our very first version.
 And if we look at our directory,

     $ ls
-    journal.txt
+    template.html

-then we see that our `common` directory is gone.
+then we see that our `imgs` directory and `index.html` file is gone.
 But, rest easy, while it's gone from our working directory, it's still in our repository.
 We can jump back to the latest commit by doing:

     $ git checkout master

-And `common` will be there once more,
+And `imgs` and `index.html` will be there once more,

     $ ls
-    common journal.txt
+    imgs index.html template.html

 So we can get any version of our files from any point in time.
 In other words, we can set up our working directory back to any stage it was when we made a commit.